 Whether you choose a weekend or a whole week, any of these suggestions are sure to be a hit with kids.

 Ideas for your Perfect Staycation

-There are likely a number of festivals, and events which were cancelled earlier this year that are now launching their makeup dates.
+There are likely a number of festivals and events which are back on the calendar this year.
 Check your city calendar and see if there are any that fit what your kids love to do.

-If you had a March break plan in mind that never came to fruition, revisit the plan for the summer and you don’t have to worry about going through any planning at all!
+If you had March break plans in mind that never came to fruition this year, last year, or the year before, revisit those plans for the summer and you don’t have to worry about going through any planning at all!

-Travelling to the Caribbean may be something better suited for next year.
-But all is not lost-you can still make the best of the summer by enjoying your local beached and waterparks.
-Whether you live close to a provincial or national park with a nice beach, or within an hour of a waterpark, pack your cooler with some delicious Wonder® bread sandwiches, snacks and drinks and spend the day.
+Travelling to the Caribbean may be something you have been dreaming about, but some may still want to wait another year.
+But all is not lost-you can still make the best of this summer by enjoying your local beaches and waterparks.
+Whether you live close to a provincial or national park with a nice beach, or within an hour of a waterpark, pack your cooler with some delicious Wonder® sandwiches, snacks and drinks and spend the day.

 The nice thing about a day by the water is that age doesn’t matter!
 All the kids can share in the fun and it’s sure to tire them out, giving you a nice quiet ride home.
 Many parks have great amenities for little children as well, so it’s easy to set up shop beside the splash pool and enjoy the amazing weather.
 If you’re planning to visit a beach, don’t forget the sand buckets, shovels, blankets and beach umbrella or tent so the kids are shaded while enjoying their day.

 3. Camping in the Backyard